ubytedev/SoftTagBody/README.md

 # Long-term vision

-Full UHT reflection instead of manually typing it out in the constructor.
+Full UHT reflection instead of manually typing the initialization out in the constructor.